-The private cremation service is an individual cremation of your pet.
+All of our private cremations are single pet private cremations.
 The remains are collected and returned in a scatterbox or urn of your liking, complete with a signed cremation certificate of authenticity with your pets name on it.

-By appointment between 7:30am – 8:30am Monday to Saturday, you may have the privacy of witnessing the cremation process.
+By appointment and available 7 days a week, you may have the privacy of witnessing the cremation process.
 You are free to choose how much of the process you are comfortable with viewing, or how long you would like to stay.

 All other private cremations that would normally be performed during that time of day at our facility in one of our other cremation units are temporarily put on hold until the cremation of your pet is completed, allowing you and/or your family members the utmost privacy during that emotional time.